davidhamann/python-fmrest/README.md

 Examples of what I can think of:

-- Record instances are not fully fledged yet. ~~There is no Record instance support for editing portal data (currently, you must go via edit_records and pass a dict if you want to edit portal data), no support for creation (must use `Server.create_record`)~~, deletion (must use `Server.delete_record`), etc. I began implementing field level changes, so you can already do something like this: `record.name = 'changed name'` and then `Server.edit(record)`.
-This will track what you changed and only write back the changes.
 - Handling of reserved field names (currently, `record_id`, `modification_id`, `is_dirty` clash with used properties and you will not be able to read your own fields with the same name)
 - Needs more test coverage, e.g. for `get_records()`, `find()`, `edit_record()`
 - Some more usage examples on how to create, edit, delete, set globals, etc. Tell me where you have issues by opening an [issue](https://github.com/davidhamann/python-fmrest/issues).